<img src="https://ws.zoominfo.com/pixel/jVEeXSuAdJGwt07GfOBW" width="1" height="1" style="display: none;">

 Do not use training as a cure-all solution, it rarely satisfies the FDA

-Do not skip investigation, even if the cause of the problem is clear.
-Investigation should be conducted and communicated, skipping it can impact both product quality and regulatory compliance.
+Do not skip the investigation, even if the cause of the problem is clear.
+The investigation should be conducted and communicated, skipping it can impact both product quality and regulatory compliance.

 After investigation, any corrective action needs to be validated to make sure it will solve the problem without creating a new one.